This New Hotel For Activists Encourages Community (And Pampering)

 “We hope to tap into people who are already wanting to come to D.C.,” Lo says of her current strategy, “so many nonprofits travel to D.C. to make a difference or to lobby–or musicians will come through town who are touring.”
 The company plans to partner with local organizations to book incoming talent and offer them free housing during their stay in the capital.

 Currently, Eaton’s parent company Great Eagle Holdings, finances all four hotels with no outside investors.
-Lo says she spent the better part of the last three years approaching industry leaders she admires, such as the heads of Ace Hotels and The Standard, to get their feedback on creating an original hotel concept.
+Lo says she spent the better part of the last three years approaching industry leaders she admires, such as the heads of Ace Hotels and The Standard, to better understand the intricacies of the hotel industry.
 D.C. will serve as the pilot, with lessons learned applied to the forthcoming editions, starting with Hong Kong in summer 2018.

 The budding hotelier recognizes that there are plenty of successful social enterprises on a more local scale, but she has more ambitious goals.